secureprivacy/veridaq-website/BOLT_AND_AI_ARCHITECTURE.md

 4. **Supabase is pre-configured** - Database connection is ready to use
 5. **Multilingual support is critical** - Always consider translation impact
 6. **SEO is paramount** - Static HTML generation and sitemaps are crucial
-7. **Progressive enhancement** - Crawlers get HTML, users get React SPA
+7. **Static-first blog delivery** - Same HTML for crawlers and users

 ### What Makes This Project Special

-1. **Dual-layer Blog Architecture**
+1. **Static Blog Architecture**
-   - Static HTML for SEO (crawlers)
+   - Static HTML is the single source of truth
-   - React SPA for UX (users)
+   - `_redirects` lists unconditional rewrites per locale
-   - User-agent detection in Netlify redirects
+   - React SPA only powers non-blog routes

 2. **11-Language Support**
    - All UI text in JSON translation files